FlyingEwok/install-jdk-on-steam-deck/README.md

 * **JDK 23**: OpenJDK from java.net
 * **JDK 24**: Oracle JDK (latest)

-**Version Detection**: The script intelligently detects if a specific JDK version is already installed and skips reinstallation, while allowing you to install other versions side-by-side.
-If the requested version is already installed, the script proceeds directly to the default version selection menu.
+**Smart Version Detection**: The script intelligently detects which JDK versions are already installed by scanning for Java executables and parsing their version output.
+It only shows uninstalled versions in the installation menu, making it clear what options are available.

+**Intelligent Menu System**:
+- **No JDKs installed**: Shows all available versions for installation
+- **Some JDKs installed**: Displays which versions are already installed, shows only uninstalled versions for installation, and includes a "Skip to change defaults" option
+- **All JDKs installed**: Automatically skips to default version selection

 **Smart Default Selection**: When multiple JDK versions are installed, the script presents an interactive menu to choose your default Java version, automatically recommending the latest (highest numbered) version.
 You can simply press Enter to accept the recommended default or choose any other installed version.